 Sit Outside and Marvel at Christ Church Cathedral and St. Patrick’s Cathedral

 The city’s most famous churches charge admission to tourists to tour.
 But there’s nothing to stop you from exploring the exterior of the buildings.
 Both are quite remarkable and worth a closer look.
 St. Patrick’s Cathedral, in particular, has a green spot directly outside complete with a playground.
 It’s a spot that beckons visitors.
 Alternatively, you can attend services at the churches.
+This is one of the best free things to do in Dublin if you’re looking for a solemn moment.

 All opinions, as well as all photos, are my own.